 Method

 Participants.
 64 participants (37 female, age = 19.7 ± 1.22) participated the current study, 32 of them were from Tsinghua Universtiy in 2015, the rest were from Wenzhou University parpticipated in 2017.
-All participants were right-handed, and all had normal or corrected-to-normal vision.
+All participants were right-handed, and all had neutral or corrected-to-neutral vision.
 Informed consent was obtained from all participants prior to the experiment according to procedures approved by a local ethics committee.
 The data of three participants from Tsinghua site and two participants from Wenzhou site were excluded from analysis because their accuracy was close to chance (< 0.6).
-The results for the remaining 59 participant (33 female, age = 19.78 ± 1.2) were analyzed and reported.
+The results for the remaining 59 participants (33 female, age = 19.78 ± 1.2) were analyzed and reported.

 Experimental design.
 As in Experiment 3, a 2× 3× 2 within-subject design was used.
-The first variable was self-relevance (self and stranger associations); the second variable was moral valence (good, normal and bad associations); the third variable was the matching between shape and label (matching vs. non-match for the personal association).
+The first variable was self-relevance (self and stranger associations); the second variable was moral valence (good, neutral and bad associations); the third variable was the matching between shape and label (matching vs. non-match for the personal association).

 However, in this the task, participants only learn the association between two geometric shapes and two labels (self and other), i.e., only self-relevance were related to the task.
 The moral valence manipulation was achieved by embeding the personal label of the labels in the geometric shapes, see below.
 For simplicity, the trials where shapes where paired with self and with a word of “good person” inside were shorted as good-self condition, similarly, the trials where shapes paired with the self and with a word of “bad person” inside were shorted as bad-self condition.
 Hence, we also have six conditions: good-self, neutral-self, bad-self, good-other, neutral-other, and bad-other.

 Stimuli.
 2 shapes were included (circle, square) and each appeared above a central fixation cross with the personal label appearing below.
 However, the shapes were not empty but with a two-Chinese-character word in the middle, the word was one of three labels with different moral valence: “good person”, “bad person” and “neutral person”.
-Before the experiment, participants learned the self/other association, and were informed to only response to the association between shapes’ configure and the labels below the fixation, but ignore the words within shapes.
+Before the experiment, participants learned the self/other association, and were informed to only response to the association between shapes configure and the labels below the fixation, but ignore the words within shapes.
 Besides the behavioral experiments, participants from Tsinghua community also finished questionnaires as Experiments 3, and participants from Wenzhou community finished a series of questionnaire as the other experiment finished in Wenzhou.

 Procedure.
 The procedure was similar to Experiment 1.
 There were 6 blocks of trial, each with 120 trials for 2017 data.
 Due to procedure error, the data collected in 2015 in Tsinghua community only have 60 trials for each block, i.e., 30 trials per condition.